dfe-analytical-services/ees-db-queries/README.md

-# ees-database-queries
+# EES database queries

-Package for querying the EES database
+This repo (evolving towards a package) contains common queries useful to the maintenance and monitoring of the EES database.